MansMeg/IntroML/README.md

 ## (Rough) Course Plan
-A rough course plan with reading instructions can be found  [here](https://docs.google.com/spreadsheets/d/1HC_QN2mCq9bkCPzmkP8RaR3RokFQCWo9oPuU7rFyR8Y/edit?usp=sharing).
+You can find a rough course plan with reading instructions [here](https://docs.google.com/spreadsheets/d/1HC_QN2mCq9bkCPzmkP8RaR3RokFQCWo9oPuU7rFyR8Y/edit?usp=sharing).

 ## Schedule
-The course schedule can be found on TimeEdit [here](https://cloud.timeedit.net/uu/web/schema/) (search for course code 2ST122).
+You can find the course schedule on TimeEdit [here](https://cloud.timeedit.net/uu/web/schema/) (search for course code 2ST122).

 ## Grading
 The course is graded with U (Underkänd/Fail), G (Godkänd/Pass), VG (väl godkänd/Pass with distinction).

-To pass, all assignments and the projects should be passed.
+To pass, you should pass all assignments and the mini-project.

-To get VG on the course a total of 7 or more VG-points is needed.
-Each assignment has an additional task needed to be completed to get VG on the assignment (and one VG-point).
-If the final mini-project gets VG, all students are awarded 2 VG-points for the project.
+To get the grade VG on the course, a total of 7 or more VG points is needed.
+Each assignment has an additional task to complete to get VG on the assignment (and one VG-point).
+If the final mini-project gets VG, the students are awarded 2 VG points for the mini-project.

 ## Course Literature and Video Material
 Below are the main references for the course.
 All books are available free online.
-Some articles may need access from a Uppsala University network.
+Some articles may need access from an Uppsala University network.

 ### Literature